 Help ensure your child is prepared to handle the mounting demands of school — and the upcoming challenges of university — with Sylvan’s study skills program.
-Specially designed for students in grades 4-12, our study skills program will equip your son or daughter with the critical thinking skills and study strategies he or she needs to manage increasing workloads and achieve goals.
-From getting to grips with organizing schoolwork and setting expectations to mastering time management, your child will develop lasting skills that can help him or her succeed both academically and personally.
-Help ensure your son or daughter is ready for the challenges ahead: contact your local Sylvan to get started.
+Developed specifically for students in grades 4-12, our study skills program will help your child acquire the problem solving and critical thinking abilities he or she needs to take on heavy workloads and accomplish goals.
+From learning how to better organize schoolwork and set personal expectations to mastering the art of time management, your child will acquire life-long skills to flourish in school, including secondary school, university and beyond.
+Make sure your child is ready to face any challenge head on: get in touch with your nearest Sylvan today.

 From homework and essays to after-school jobs, sports and social lives, pre-teens and teenagers have plenty on their plates — and with university on the horizon, this list isn’t getting any smaller.
 This is where our study skills program comes into play: by developing important strategic planning, problem solving and life management competencies, your son or daughter will be well prepared to take on his or her workloads confidently and effectively.

 The friendly tutors at Sylvan are committed to helping your pre-teen or teen student succeed.
 That’s why our study skills program considers the bigger picture, equipping students with critical skills that they can take with them to university and their first full-time job.
 In addition to making sure your child is prepared for the mounting workloads and expectations ahead, we also foster and encourage positive attitudes and behaviors, keeping your teen’s confidence levels up every step of the way.
-Your child is growing up quickly: help ensure he or she is prepared with study skills from Sylvan.
+Your son or daughter is growing up fast: make sure he or she is ready with study skills from Sylvan.

 Your child will develop vital skills including: